jrelgin/dictated-not-read/src/pages/about.md

 ![](/images/IMG_1741-1.jpg)

-I live with my wonderful girlfriend Rachel, Monty and Birdie the dogs, and Charly the cat.
+I live with my wonderful fiancé Rachel, Monty and Birdie the dogs, and Charly the cat.

 _Stick with me.
 My writing will get better!_